Invasion of cooperation in scale-free networks: Accumulated vs. average payoffs: Conclusion

-In conclusion, it is known that scale-free networks strongly promote cooperation due to their heterogeneity.
+It is known that scale-free networks strongly promote cooperation due to their heterogeneity.
 It is also known that this advantage is mostly lost when average payoffs are adopted.
 However, little is known about how cooperation can spread from initially rare cooperators in the two cases.
 Here we show that the fate of cooperation between the average and accumulated payoff fitness condition is very different depending on the average degree.
 In general, cooperation is promoted in the accumulated payoff fitness condition as previously found.
 However, the difference between accumulated and average payoff decreases as the average degree increases, which is not commonly discussed in the previous studies.
+More importantly, as the average degree increases, cooperation decreases with the accumulated payoff fitness, while it increases with the average payoff fitness.
 This implies that the evolution of cooperation on a network depends significantly on how game players are rewarded through their game play.
 Moreover, from the in-depth analysis of microscopic behaviors, we show that the relative importance of low degree nodes for the evolution of cooperation is much higher in the case of the average payoff, compared to the previously studied case of the accumulated payoff where hubs are known to play a major role in the propagation of cooperation.